42jaylonw/42jaylonw.github.io/_pages/about.md

 in exchange programs at UC Berkeley and Shanghai Jiao Tong University.

 My research interests lie at the intersection of robotics and machine learning, with a specific focus on locomotion and manipulation tasks.
-Regarding the **"RL vs. MPC"** debate, I believe the distinction is subtle, as both methods are fundamentally built through human-in-the-loop processes.
-A more critical question is how to minimize human involvement while scaling these systems, inspired by Marc Raibert.
+Regarding the **"RL vs. MPC"** debate, I believe the distinction is subtle.
+Both frameworks demand human-in-the-loop refinement during development While RL employs reward-driven trial-and-error learning, MPC utilizes model-based real-time optimization.
+Crucially, neither evolves autonomously: human expertise fundamentally shapes their architectures, hyperparameters, and failure recovery strategies.